anonymousblinddouble/anonymous/README.md

-# PiCL code for SIGIR 23
+# supplymentary code for SIGIR 23

 Please download the zip file and unzip